plammens/ConvexPolygons/README.md

 ### IO commands

+Here `<file>` denotes a valid file path.

  - `save <file> [polygon IDs...]`

 The `save` command saves the given polygons in a file, overwriting it if it already existed.
 The format is the same as for `print`.

  -  `load <file>`

 The `load` command loads the polygons stored in a file, in the same way as `polygon`, but retrieving the vertexes and identifiers from the specified file.

+- `include <file>`

+This command parses the contents of `file` as if each line in the file were written directly to `stdin`.
+Standard output from the parsing of the commands will be suppressed, although any errors will still be displayed.
+Useful for scripting and testing.

 ### Drawing commands

  - `setcol <ID> <R> <G> <B>`

-The `setcol` command associates a color to the given polygon.
+The `setcol` command associates a color to the given polygon. `R`, `G` and `B` are the red, green, and blue color values respectively; they should all be real numbers in the range
+$[0, 1]$.

  - `draw <file> [polygon IDs...]`